 - The Keto diet lowers blood sugar levels and can reverse type 2 Diabetes.

 - The Keto diet promotes proper flow of blood throughout the body.
-This proper circulation of blood ensures in improved mental performance.
+This proper circulation of blood ensures improved mental performance.

 - The heightened levels of energy increase strength and physical endurance.